-Pickled ginger, thinly cut in stripes, 5 slices (I keep store-bought white pickled ginger in the fridge, it lasts forever, is slightly sweet and spicy, and will funk up a lot if salads, in a discreet unexpected way, however it will still be delicious without it)
+Pickled ginger, thinly cut in stripes, 5 slices (I keep store-bought white pickled ginger in the fridge, it lasts forever, is slightly sweet and spicy, and will funk up a lot if salads, in a discreet unexpected way)

 In a small pot over low heat, bring to a boil then immediately remove from heat (the quantities are suitable for 2 - 3 cups of cooked rice):

 Mirin, 1 tbsp (from Asian markets, a very low alcohol rice wine, effectively used as a liquid sweetener, it will keep forever in your pantry)

 Swirl to dissolve the sugar and salt, then pour over the rice and mix well.
 Best way to do this is to spread the rice in a tray, and use two forks to mix.